fl101/awardfares-blog/_posts/2021-03-24-ultimate-guide-to-award-release-dates.md

 image: /assets/img/award-dates/image.png
 ---

 One of the best ways of booking your perfect award trip is to plan far in advance.
-Even though most airlines generally release new award space continously throughout the year, it is always best to book as far in advance as possible.
+Even though most airlines generally release new award space continuously throughout the year, it is always best to book as far in advance as possible.
 There are however two important things to consider:

 1. Different airlines release award seats at different dates.
 2. Different frequent flyer programs show seats at different dates.